 "Hopefully, the fans understand that as owners, we're here as the voice of the fans, and we're asking all these questions," Wilpon said.
 "And after some intense review this offseason, we're going to find out why we fell short the last two seasons.
 And it's up to Omar and his staff to correct that.
 But we are asking those tough questions."
-Fans and management are wondering whether winning intangibles are lacking in a clubhouse where young stars such as David Wright and Jose Reves have been supplemented by veterans. addition by subtraction," Wilpon said.
+Fans and management are wondering whether winning intangibles are lacking in a clubhouse where young stars such as David Wright and Jose Reyes have been supplemented by veterans.
+"It has to strengthen that suspicion.
+So, as Omar has said, there might be some addition by subtraction," Wilpon said.
 Credited with adding Pedro Martinez, Carlos Beltran and Johan Santana, Minaya also has been criticized for bringing in old and injury-prone players such as Moises Alou, Orlando Hernandez and Luis Castillo.
 "It comes with the territory.
 I think when you take these jobs, if you're going to have polls done after teams lose, you're not going to be popular.
 If you have polls when the team wins, you'll be popular," Minaya said.
 Minaya said Manuel is the only current candidate for manager.
 Manuel took over on an interim basis when Willie Randolph was fired on June 17.
 New York was 34-35 when Manuel took over and it finished at 89-73.
+"My hope is that we're able to get that done," Minaya said.
+"Right now, we're just focusing on Jerry."
 Traveling to North Carolina?

-Notre Dame vs. UNC Football - 10/11/08 Call Sports Tours of Winston-Salem for game tickets or ground transportation (airport or hotel).
+Notre Dame vs. UNC Football - 10/11/08

+Call Sports Tours of Winston-Salem for game tickets or ground transportation (airport or hotel).
 AVOID THE HASSLE Call Sports Tours at 1-888-827-8538 Visit Website: www.sportstoursandtickets.com We have Buses, Limos, Towncars and Vans "When It Matters"